suzuki-shm/SPHERE/README.md

 ### Pre-calculation

 Before using sphere, you have to calculate coverage depth.
-I reccomend to use [GMAP/GSNAP](http://research-pub.gene.com/gmap/) and [Samtools](http://samtools.sourceforge.net).
+I recommend to use [GMAP/GSNAP](http://research-pub.gene.com/gmap/) and [Samtools](http://www.htslib.org).
 GSNAP could construct database (or index file) with circular option.
 Thus it could avoid low coverage near sequence end.
 After installing GSMAP, you have to build database.

 ```bash
 gmap_build <Genome_sequence_path> -d <Genome_sequence_name> -c <Sequence_name_in_FASTA>